 Automation costs vary hugely based on scope and system.

-DIY basic automation for one or two rooms runs $500-1500.
+For one or two rooms.
 Few smart switches, sensor, hub, maybe voice control.
 Good starting point.

 Picking the right automation system depends on your needs.